From our Free Quilt Block Patterns Library

 Choose the order that works best for your needs.

-...and you'll end up at the Quilt Shop.
+...and you're sure to end up at the Quilt Shop.

 Save yourself the shoe-leather!